tjd1234/cmpt383summer2022/docs/assignments/rationals.md

 ## Prolog

-Prolog is quite different than the other languages in this course, and so an assignment more specific to Prolog will be put here when it's ready.
+Prolog is quite different than the other languages in this course, and so it's possible an assignment more specific to Prolog may be used instead of the rational numbers one.

 More details may be posted here closer to the assignment deadline.